Information on Local Land Charges and searches

 The different searches

-CON29O (Optional enquiries) - covers things like road proposals by private bodies, advertisements, houses in multiple occupation, hazardous substance consents and common land.
+• CON29’O’: an optional form which covers things like road proposals by private bodies, advertisements, houses in multiple occupation, and common land.

-You have the right to search the register yourself, this is called a personal search.
+You have the right to search the register yourself.
 There is no fee for this, and you can find out more information on our Personal Search page.

 You are strongly advised to check if planning obligations and conditions have been complied with on any new dwelling/development.
 The Planning department actively monitor condition and obligation compliance and inform the Local Land Charges team where a note needs to be recorded, however not all outstanding issues will necessarily have been identified.